Diabetes and Your Blood Pressure

-A Veteran and his wife monitoring his blood pressure at homeDid you know that high blood pressure, or hypertension, is more likely to impact someone with diabetes?
+A nurse sits in an exam room with a patient who has a blood pressure cuff on their arm.Did you know that high blood pressure, or hypertension, is more likely to impact someone with diabetes?
 For 1.5 million Veterans with diabetes, this means a higher risk of heart disease, kidney disease, and stroke.

 Whether you’re managing diabetes, hypertension, or both, we have tips to help you stay healthy.